The Adventures of Debbie Dimples - The USA - Arizona - Route 66 - Williams and Flagstaff

 Barringer Meteor Crater

-Meteor Crater, or Barringer Crater, is an impact crater about 37 mi east of Flagstaff and 18 mi west of Winslow in the desert of northern Arizona, United States.
+Meteor Crater, or Barringer Crater, is an impact crater about 37 miles east of Flagstaff and 18 miles west of Winslow, in the desert of northern Arizona, United States.
+Astronauts are known to have trained on the impact site to prepare for lunar missions.

 Winslow